jeremyckahn/lib-tmpl/README.md

 testing code.

-Don't be afraid to change any code or conventions in this project, it's simply an educational project tool meant to give direction when writing JavaScript libraries.
+Don't be afraid to change any code or conventions in this project, it's simply an educational tool meant to give direction when writing JavaScript libraries.

 I created this skeleton project out of what I learned with my projects [Rekapi](https://github.com/jeremyckahn/rekapi) and